orangemug/collection-proxy-collect/README.md

 # collection-proxy-collect
-Collect collection data into a model
+Collect collection data into a model and keep it in sync

 ## API